|Updated: 27.3.2018 - Next update: 27.4.2018|

 Consumers have strong confidence in the economy and a good financial situation

-The consumer confidence indicator stood at 6.4 in November, having been 3.8 in October and 6.3 in September.
-Confidence in the economy was still weaker in November than the long-term average (12.2).
-The data are based on Statistics Finlands Consumer Survey, for which 1,389 people resident in Finland were interviewed between 1 and 19 November.
+The consumer confidence indicator (CCI) stood at 24.7 in March, while it was 25.8 in February.
+The figures are the highest in the measuring history of 30 years.
+In last years March, the CCI received the value 22.9.
+The long-term average for the CCI is 12.4.
+The data are based on Statistics Finlands Consumer Survey, for which 1,165 people resident in Finland were interviewed between 1 and 16 March.

 Statistics Finland / Consumer survey